 - Receipt for paying the residence permit fee (160 EUR)

-- For programs in German, you will need B2 or C1 level of language.
-Accepted certificates from Österreuchisches Sprachdiplom Deutsch (ÖSD), Goethe Institute, Telc Deutsch
+- For programs in German, you will need a B2 or C1 level of language.
+Accepted certificates are from Österreuchisches Sprachdiplom Deutsch (ÖSD), Goethe Institute, Telc Deutsch

 - English language proficiency: IELTS, TOEFL, Cambridge certificates

-In Austria, there are two typical application deadlines according to where you come from.
-Make sure all your documents arrive before these dates, as no extensions are accepted.
+In Austria, there are two specific application deadlines according to where you come from.
+Ensure all your documents arrive before these dates, as no extensions are accepted.

-- If you are from Non-EU/EEA country, the application deadlines are: at the latest by 5 September or 5 February.
+- If you are from Non-EU/EEA country, the application deadlines are: by 5 September or 5 February at the latest.

-- Passport, identity card or proof of citizenship in combination with an official identification with photo
+- Passport, identity card, or proof of citizenship in combination with an official identification with a photo

 - Transcript with grades from the last school year